konekti/jeffbrl.github.io/_drafts/the-rumored-aws-whitebox-switch-is-a-customer-gateway.md

 Will an Amazon whitebox virtualization server soon take its place next to Deep Lens on amazon.com?
-My guess is that it will and AWS customers that use a hybrid cloud model will benefit.
+My guess is that it will and AWS customers that use the hybrid cloud model will benefit.